GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

    # cd /home/govready-q/govready-q

    # Run the install script to install Python libraries,
-   # intialize database, and create Superuser
+   # initialize database, and create Superuser
    ./install-govready-q

 .. note::
    The command ``install-govready-q.sh`` creates the Superuser interactively allowing you to specify username and password.

-   The command ``install-govready-q.sh --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the commandline.
-The auto-generated username and password will be generated once to the standout log.
+   The command ``install-govready-q.sh --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the command line.
+The auto-generated username and password will be output (only once) to the stdout log.

 6. Starting and stopping GovReady-Q
 -----------------------------------

-**Starting GovrReady-Q**
+**Starting GovReady-Q**

 You can now start GovReady-Q Server.
 GovReady-Q defaults to listening on localhost:8000, but can easily be run to listen on other host domains and ports.